 Regarding the flooding conditions on this parcel: Unless an amended FIA Flood hazard map is received by this office, the property is still legally inside Zone "A" and lenders may require flood insurance.
-The construction underway of the Embudo dam will ameliorate the flooding conditions and this office does not consider the development of "The Shores" to be presently exposed to flood hazards.
-Nevertheless, for your information, I am enclosing copies of my correspondence with the Corps of Engineers (initiated prior to the awarding of the contract for the Embudo Dam) with which Mr. Cunico, Chief of the Flood Plain Management Section, indicates a change in heart from the position taken with his letter to you enclosed in the drainage report.
+The construction underway of the Embudo dam will ameliorate the flooding construction underway of the Embudo to consider the development of "The Shores" conditions and this office does not consider the development of "The Shores" to be presently exposed to flood hazards.
+Nevertheless, for your information, to be presently exposed to flood hazards.
+Nevertheless, for your information, it is mentally exposed to flood hazards the Corps of Engineers I am enclosing copies of my correspondence with the Corps of Engineers (initiated prior to the awarding of the contract for the Embudo Dam) with which Mr. Cunico, Chief of the Flood Plain Management Section, indicates a which Mr. Cunico, Chief of the Flood Plain Management to you enclosed in the drainage report. the drainage report.